 In fact, during the 2014-15 season, the team set Div.
 I-era school records (1991-pres.) in points scored (2,342), field goals made (841), field goal percentage (.486), 3-point field goal percentage (.408), free throw percentage (.736), assists (466) and assists per game (14.1).
 The Hornets finished among the top 10 teams in the nation in both 3-point field goal percentage (4th) and field goal percentage (8th).

-Walker also helped coach senior guard Mikh McKinney, who was named honorable mention All-America, first team all-District 6, and the Big Sky MVP.
+Walker also helped coach guard Mikh McKinney, who was named honorable mention All-America, first team all-District 6, and the Big Sky MVP in 2015.
 McKinney became the first player in the Div.
 I era to receive all three of those awards, and just the third player in school history to earn All-America honors.

 Off the court, the Hornets have excelled in the classroom during Walker’s tenure.
 In fact, the Hornets have posted a team grade point average of better than 3.0 three times in the last five semesters.
 Prior to the start of that run in the spring of 2014, the men’s basketball program had never posted a 3.0 gpa during any semester in school history.
 The team currently has a cumulative grade point average of 3.008.